Division of Student Affairs

 For more information, to make an appointment for study skills counseling, or to request tutoring assistance, contact the Center for Academic Performance at: CAP@unthsc.edu, or visit the website at www.hsc.unt.edu/CAP/.

-The Center for Academic Performance counseling services are designed to promote personal growth throught academic achievement and the safeguarding of overall wellness.
+Counseling Services - The Center for Academic Performance counseling services are designed to promote personal growth through academic achievement and the safeguarding of overall wellness.
 Counselors assist in defining goals, gaining insight, teaching new skills, and supporting choices that are consistent with an individual's feelings, values, and responsibilities.
 Counseling services are confidentially provided in accordance with Texas State Law, the Family Education Rights and Privacy Act (FERPA), and the Texas Department of Health - Texas State Board of Examiners of Professional Counselors.
 Our counselors are active Licensed Professional Counselor Interns.
 The Center for Academic Performance has a counselor available Monday through Friday 8 am - 5 pm by appointment.
-Students in need of counseling services can call 817-735-5159 or email email@example.com.
+Students in need of counseling services can call 817-735-5159 or email firstname.lastname@example.org.

 Office of Student Development